hoangquan-k16fpt/PPOCR-English-Text-Recognition/README.md

 # PPOCR-English-Text-Recognition

-#### This is an English text recognition project using PaddleOCR of team 3 - intern QAI FPT Software.
+#### This is an English text recognition project using PaddleOCR of team 3.
 The current source code includes 3 folders:
 - [./App](App): the code folder that uses tkinter (GUI interface) to infer the results of the OCR model.
 - [./Inference](Inference): the main code directory is used to infer the results of the ocr model.
 If you use this code to infer the results, you need to edit this [line](Inference/infer_demo.py#L69) with an absolute path to the image you need to OCR.